 The best Canon printer for a small or home office is the Canon imageCLASS MF743Cdw.
 This well-built laser model feels very sturdy, and it provides easy access to both the toner cartridges and paper jams.
-It features a flatbed scanner with hinges that can be raised to accommodate thick items and an automatic document feeder that can perform double-sided scans.
-It has an exceptionally high page yield for both black and color cartridges, so you shouldn't need to replace the toners frequently, even if you print large documents often.
+It features a flatbed scanner with hinges that raises to accommodate thick items and an automatic document feeder that can perform double-sided scans.
+It has an exceptionally high page yield for both black and color cartridges, so you shouldn't need to replace the toners frequently.
 Its cost-per-print is amazing, especially for black prints.
-It prints impressively accurate colors, which is perfect if you need to print out a slideshow presentation in color.
-There are a variety of connectivity options, from wireless to wired, and you can even print directly from an external storage device.
+It prints impressively accurate colors, perfect if you need to print out a slideshow presentation in color.
+There are many connectivity options, from wireless to wired, and you can even print directly from an external storage device.

-Unfortunately, black documents print out somewhat slowly, although it does get a bit faster once the first page is out.
-Also, the price of replacing the three color cartridges is quite expensive, so the cost-per-print can get high if you print in color only and very frequently.
-While the scanner has lots of features, the flatbed scanner resolution has a maximum of 600 DPI, which is low compared to other models we've tested; however, this should still be good enough for most office uses.
+Unfortunately, black documents print out somewhat slowly, although it gets a bit faster once the first page is out.
+Also, the cost of replacing the three color cartridges is quite expensive, so the cost-per-print can get high if you print in color only and very frequently.
+While the scanner has many features, the flatbed scanner resolution has a maximum of 600 DPI, which is low compared to other models we've tested; however, this should still be good enough for most office uses.
 All in all, it's outstanding and is among the best office printers we've tested.

 Compared to other brands, Canon is arguably the best for photo printing.
 Their inkjet printers tend to have better color page yield, making them more cost-effective for printing photos.
 Also, their photo printing quality is usually better, as even the most basic budget option can print good-looking photos.
 Compared to Brother or Epson, Canon has a lot more options in the budget range.
 However, if you mainly print in black, it's better to go with one of their laser models, as their inkjet printers tend to have a lower black page yield than other brands.